 July 4 Messages

-- Best wishes to your family on this Independence Day.
-Take pride in being the citizen of this wonderful country.
-Have a great time with love, happiness and peace.
+Best wishes to your family on this Independence Day.
+Take pride in being a citizen of this wonderful country.
+Have a great time with love, happiness, and peace.

-- This Independence Day brings forth a new hope to make our tomorrows most beautiful and cherished.
+This Independence Day brings forth new hope to make tomorrow’s most beautiful and cherished.
 Wishing everyone a very happy 4th of July.

 “El Cuatro de Julio” is the Spanish way of saying July Fourth.
 It is worth noting the role of Spain in the independence of America.
 Spain was an ally of France and declared war on Britain.
 It provided support to the American forces in the form of munitions and supplies.
 Jose Monino y Redondo, the then Prime Minister of Spain, was vocal in his support of the Revolution.